vuejs/docs/src/guide/ssr/getting-started.md

 ## Installation

-In order to create a server-side rendered application, we need to install `@vue/server-renderer` package:
+In order to create a server-side rendered application, we need to install the `@vue/server-renderer` package:

 ```bash
 npm install @vue/server-renderer